terence-lim/data-science-notebooks/MVCP.md

 especially important as work forces become increasingly globally dispersed

-5. Creating a reputation shield Corporate philanthropy can help employees combat negative public feedback about a company by giving them material with which to educate external audiences about the company score values and efforts To measure the impact of corporate philanthropy on employee engagement companies can use internal surveys to assess the extent to which the philanthropic program is meeting employee needs and creating a greater sense of identity between employee and employer This assessment should take into account the relative importance that different employee segments attach to different intrinsic needs.
+5. Creating a reputation shield.
+Corporate philanthropy can help employees combat negative public feedback about a company by giving them material with which to educate external audiences about the company score values and efforts.
+To measure the impact of corporate philanthropy on employee engagement companies can use internal surveys to assess the extent to which the philanthropic program is meeting employee needs and creating a greater sense of identity between employee and employer.
+This assessment should take into account the relative importance that different employee segments attach to different intrinsic needs.